 - Fill in the fields with your vCenter information.
 For example:

 - Verify that the vCenter's Registration Status is Registered, and its Connection Status is Up.

 You have now added your vCenter.

-Next, configure a Deep Security transport zone:
+Next, if you have not done so already, configure a Deep Security transport zone:

 - Still in NSX-T Manager, click Fabric > Transport Zones, and then click +ADD to create a transport zone for the virtual appliance.